rickwest/devsnippets/source/snippets/javascript/index.md

 console.log(`The sum of 5 plus 4 is ${calc.sum(5,4)} and the subtraction is ${calc.subtraction(5,4)}`)

-//An example with nested objects and functions
+// An example with nested objects and functions

 const computer ={
     monitor: 'Acer',